 We Found 10 Magnetic Earrings We Think Are Pretty Cool and Deserve a Place in Your Collection

 If ear piercing was invented on a Sunday, then clip-on earrings were invented on a Monday.
 Using piercings and jewelry to adorn the ear is an ancient practice.
 But not everyone is completely comfortable with piercings.
 Some just cannot handle the piercing process – way too much ick factor.
 Others have religious or personal beliefs that prevent piercing.
-It was for these people that the clip-on earring was first invented.
+It was for these people that the clip-on and magnetic earrings were first invented.

 A Brief History of Earrings

 Earrings date back to as far as the Minoan and Mycenaean peoples, cultures dating back before Ancient Greece.
 Ear piercing is one of the most enduring forms of modifying one’s body.
 Evidence of people adorning their ears with hoops, studs, or bangles has been found in nearly every culture.

 When Dr. Howard Carter unearthed the tomb of the famous Egyptian Pharaoh, Tutankhamun, he discovered his ears were probably pierced.
 Although the famous mummy was not buried wearing earrings, his earlobes were perforated in a manner that would suggest he wore earrings at some point.
 His burial mask also had perforations as if earrings were to be included but those holes were covered by gold disks.
 This may mean the fashion had fallen out of favor around the time of his death.
 More likely the earrings may have gone missing before the burial and the death mask was altered to reflect this.
 And we all know how it feels to lose an earring just before an important event.
 Adapt and react.